 With Agoda, your short weekend getaways are made even more affordable, plan your weekends ahead and save up to 75% of the original price!
 Check our travel deals page for all the offers on hotels to stay in Singapore.

-Garden by the Bay and Its Flower Dome
+Gardens by the Bay and Its Flower and Tropical Domes

 ‘Giant stalks of mushrooms’, ‘Futuristic-alien-looking-thing’

 Just some of the impressions formed when foreigners encountered these ‘supertrees’ in Gardens by the Bay’.
-No surprise that this installment is part of this list; the garden is like a maze and with every turn comes a different corner of the garden you never knew about.
-These colossal trees overlook the center of the garden with suspended walkways circling the upper half of them.
+No surprise that this instalment is part of this list; the vertical garden is like a maze and with every turn comes a different corner of the garden you never knew about.
+These colossal trees overlook the centre of the garden with suspended walkways circling the upper half of them.

 - Address: 18 Marina Gardens Dr, Singapore 018953